-The Company's investment objective is to invest in the Master Fund, whose investment objective is achieved through capital appreciation arising from an actively managed portfolio of Investee Funds involving Investee Funds being purchased and sold based on an evaluation of their performance on a fair value basis.
+The Company's investment objective is to invest in the Master Fund, whose investment objective is achieved through capital appreciation arising from an actively managed portfolio of Investee Funds, on a look-through basis to Aurum Alpha Fund, involving Investee Funds being purchased and sold based on an evaluation of their performance on a fair value basis.
 Each Investee Funds' objective is to provide a capital return rather than cash flow generation.
-This results in the Company's and Master Fund's business model bifurcating between Investee Funds held and Other Financial Assets:
+This results in the Company's and the Master Funds business model bifurcating between Investee Funds held and Other Financial Assets: